CPCSC Level 1 Readiness: What Canadian Defence Suppliers Need to Do Before Attesting

 Sanitisation happens, evidence does not.
 Old laptops get wiped or destroyed, no certificate of destruction is kept, and a control that is actually implemented becomes one you cannot prove.

 Annual renewals get forgotten.
-The first attestation gets celebrated, the renewal calendar never gets set, and the second-year contract is lost because the attestation lapsed.
+The first assessment gets celebrated, the renewal calendar never gets set, and the next bid cycle starts with stale proof.

 Cloud provider attestations are never collected.
 The team relies on Microsoft, AWS, or Google for several controls, then cannot produce the provider’s compliance documentation when asked.

-Each of these is fixable, and each is the kind of thing that will be found in a spot verification before it is found by a procurement officer.
+Each of these is fixable, and each is the kind of thing that will be found in verification before it is found by a procurement officer.

 Pilotcore runs a focused CPCSC Level 1 readiness assessment built around the operational outline on this page.
 The engagement produces: